microsoft/fastformers/README.md

+# FastFormers

-FastFormers provides a set of recipes and methods to achieve highly efficient inference of Transformer models for Natural Language Understanding (NLU).
+*FastFormers* provides a set of recipes and methods to achieve highly efficient inference of Transformer models for Natural Language Understanding (NLU).
 The details of the methods and analyses are described in the paper *FastFormers: Highly Efficient Transformer Models for Natural Language Understanding* paper(**The link address will be updated**).

 ### Notes